 We recognize that by design, the amount of customer participation and resulting MW for some new DR programs and changes to existing DR programs adopted in this decision cannot be known in advance.
 On the other hand, some resources that participate in some programs may be redundant with MW that already count towards RA (e.g., PDR that is an RA resource but is only partially scheduled in the CAISO market and sheds load after ELRP is triggered in excess of the scheduled quantity).
 For these reasons, IOUs are to consider their respective upper end targets as "soft caps" for all resources authorized for procurement in this proceeding, but as "hard caps" for incremental supply side generation and in-front-of-meter storage resources.
-In other words, the total procurement under this proceeding, including RA and non-RA DR resources, could exceed the upper end targets, but generation and front-of-meter resources alone may not exceed 150% of each IOU's target.
+In other words, the total procurement under this proceeding, including RA and non-RA DR resources, could exceed the upper end targets, but generation and in-front-of-meter resources alone may not exceed 150% of each IOU's target.

 IOUs shall target their incremental procurement in this range during the months of most concern, including May through October but most importantly should endeavor to meet and exceed their respective minimum MW targets in July, August, and September.
 The net costs associated with this procurement shall be passed through to all benefiting customers consistent with the existing cost allocation mechanism.
+We clarify that because this procurement is additional to LSEs' RA requirements, there will not be RA capacity benefits to allocate to all LSEs, as is usually the case with resources procured through the cost allocation mechanism.
+In this instance, the benefits provided to all LSEs is increased electric reliability without requiring all LSEs to procure their share of these incremental resources under this expedited timeframe or be subject to RA program penalties for not doing so.

 We recognize that some contracts may not be tailored to the months of most concern and may require year-round obligations, so we make clear here that while IOUs should strive to layer resources to meet the most critical months, the net costs associated with this incremental procurement shall be shared by all customers in each IOU's service territory, since all customers share the additional reliability benefits.